Tristemps/MIoT-Project/Specification.md

   - Maximum power point tracking (MPPT).
 - **Input**: Voltage from the solar panel.
 - **Output**: Regulated voltage to the **BMS**.
+- **Where we are now**:
+  - Siaka

+Current Path: We have understood that the current path is as follows: Check on KiCad, but in general for the MPPT.
+The signal goes from the panel to the sensor and the battery also goes to the sensor.
+Then the information passes to the microprocessor.
+The microprocessor sends the information to the StepDown, which directs the current from the panel to the battery with the good voltage.

 ### **2. BMS Board**
 - **Role**: